Characters: Game Of Thrones House Tully

 - Badass Beard: He has one.

-- Badass Grandpa: With Lord Hoster dead, Brynden is oldest living Tully.
+- Badass Grandpa: With his older brother Lord Hoster dead, Brynden is oldest living Tully.

 - The Big Guy: Taken over from Rickard Karstark and the Greatjon as Robb's skullcracker-in-chief.